What to Expect in our Network (Primary, Specialty and Urgent Care) During COVID-19

 Special Precautions: Be aware that both Pennsylvania and New Jersey recommend a 14-day self-quarantine for visitors from states with significant community spread of COVID-19, but this will not impact your child's care or your ability to come to any CHOP location.
 Read more about the latest travel advisories and quarantine guidance.

-REMINDER: If you or your child develops a fever and symptoms of respiratory illness, contact your medical provider immediately.
+REMINDER: If you or your child develops concerning symptoms of cough, difficulty breathing, shortness of breath, or loss of taste or smell, contact your medical provider immediately.
 Before you go to a doctor’s office or emergency department, call ahead and tell them about your/your child’s symptoms.
 They will coordinate safe testing and treatment and get you the care you need.

 Your safety: Cleaning, screening, masks and more